willogy-team/insights--tensorflow/part5/README.md

     <em><b>Figure 2:</b> The result of plot_model(). </em>
 </p>

 This problem seems to be at the essence of Tensorflow.
 There is even a topic for it ([issue link](https://github.com/tensorflow/tensorflow/issues/25036)).
 Briefly, it is related to the static graph of layers in Tensorflow.
-In a Functional or Sequential model, we can get the input shape or output shape of each layer because these models are static graphs of layers, whereas there is no graph of layers in the case of a subclassed model [1].
+In a Functional or Sequential model, we can get the input shape or output shape of each layer because these models are static graphs of layers, whereas there is no graph of layers in the case of a subclassed model ([read this](https://github.com/tensorflow/tensorflow/issues/25036#issuecomment-504125711)) [1].

-One way to solve is to create a method ```model``` in the class ```VGG16Net```.
+One way to solve it, more likely a trick, is to create a method ```model``` in the class ```VGG16Net```.
 This method explicitly infers the model by knowing its inputs and outputs [2].
+You might have been familiar with this type of constructing a network.
+Right, this is the Functional model in Tensorflow, which allows us to have the static graph of a defined network, thus giving us the information about the output shape of each layer.

 ```python
 def model(self):